Poojavpatel/Tech-stack/System Design/Interviews.md

 - In a system design review, in addition to development, it’s often a bonus point to call out operation and maintenance, which many candidates neglect

+#### 7 Problems and Solutions in Systems Designs

+1. Read-Heavy System?
+Use Cache for faster reads.

+Caching temporary data in high-speed data storage (Cache) reduces access time.

+2. Write-Heavy System?
+Use Message Queues for async writing.

+Message queues decouple processes that produce and consume data, allowing for async processing.

+- Take care of load spikes.
+- Improve system responsiveness.
+- Enhance write operations' reliability.

+3. Transactional data?
+Choose RDBMS/SQL Database.

+RDBMS for managing structured data with complex relationships.
+They support ACID; they are ideal for integrity and reliability.

+4. Unstructured or Semi-structured Data?
+Use NoSQL Database.

+They offer flexibility in data models and good handling of large volumes of data.

+5. Complex Data (Videos, Images, Files)?
+Use Blob/Object storage.

+Blob or object storage systems offer:
+- Scalability.
+- Durability.
+- Cost-effectiveness.

+Ideal for multimedia content and data archival purposes.

+6. High Availability?
+Use Load Balancer.

+Load balancers distribute incoming network traffic; that way, no single server becomes overwhelmed.

+You get fewer failures since the service remains accessible even during high traffic or server failures.

+7. High-Volume Data Search?
+Use a search index or engine.

+Search indexes or engines optimize the performance of search queries across large datasets.

+Search indexes enable quick data retrieval.

 <br/>
 <br/>
 <br/>